 In January 2007, a Group company acquired the remaining 34.0% of the share capital of OOO Geoilbent for \$300 million.
 The acquisition increased the Group's ownership to 100%.
 Prior to this acquisition the Group accounted for its investment using the equity method of accounting due to the fact that minority shareholder held substantive participating rights.
-OOO Geoilbent is an exploration and production company operating in the West Siberian region of the Russian Federation.
-The purchase of this additional interest did not have a material impact on the Group's consolidated operations for the period ended March 31, 2007.
-Therefore, no pro-forma income statement information has been provided in these interim consolidated financial statements.
+OOO Geoilbent was an exploration and production company operating in the West Siberian region of the Russian Federation.